dreamfactorysoftware/platform-wiki/setup-guide/2-setup-a-tracker/javascript-tracker/Integrating-Javascript-tags-onto-your-website.md

 Note the three successful (status code 200) `GET`s to `i`.
 The first of these was triggered by the page load, and then there is one `GET` each for the two user actions (button clicks) that we're tracking.
 If you have any problems getting this to run, please [contact] [contact] the **SnowPlow Analytics** team.

+### Testing your own integration

+Once you've tested snowplow.js is working, you can test the integration on your own site in exactly the same way: by using Chrome's [Developer Tools] [chrome-dev-tools] or [Firebug] [firebug] for Firefox to check that SnowPlow's JavaScript tracking is working correctly.

 <a name="next-steps" />
 ## 5. Next steps